Detailed Instructions for Using Design Patent Pro (DPP) ProSearch

 All documents have undergone optical character recognition (OCR) and the text may be cut and pasted into word processing documents.

 To copy and paste, place the cursor at the beginning of the text you wish to copy and drag to include all desired text.
-Release the mouse and a pop-up box will appear.
+Copy the text by using the keyboard copy command, the Browser copy function, or by right clicking and choosing copy.

 Please note this post is for general informational purposes only.
 It is not legal advice and does not create an attorney client relationship.